 Other versions of Windows work but students should anticipate occasional environment issues.
 Chromebooks are not supported, as coursework involves installing and running software locally.

 Our staff is committed to helping you find a job after graduation, but not every student is hired immediately after finishing their coursework.
-Of the 201 students who graduated in H1 2019 and were placed in jobs, 116 (58%) accepted jobs within 90 days of finishing the coursework, 68 (34%) accepted jobs between 90 and 180 days after, and 17 (8%) accepted jobs after 180 days or more.
+Of the 294 students who graduated in H2 2019 and were seeking a job, 73% (181) of Web Development graduates, 77% (17) of Data Science graduates, and 76% (19) of other graduates have been hired.
 Prepare now to fully dedicate yourself to the job hunt after you finish the coursework.
-Learn more about our placement rate in our H1 2019 Student Outcomes Report.
+Learn more about our placement rate in our H2 2019 Student Outcomes Report.

 One of the best parts of Lambda School is the ability to attend class from anywhere - whether that’s in a coffee shop or in your spare bedroom at home.
 Wherever you choose to learn, having a quiet, dedicated workspace will be crucial for you to focus in class and participate in team stand-ups and pair programming.
 Adding a comfortable desk chair to your new workspace will make the long days of building and shipping that much easier on your back.
 Lastly, fill your remote classroom with things that will help you feel productive and happy, whether that’s your favorite pen and notepad, a plant, or some work-appropriate art.
 A second screen is not required, but will be helpful as you juggle Slack, Zoom, and GitHub windows.